waleakin/Annotated-data_Olm/README.md

- Hi, I am a linguistics student.
-My research interests are language documentation, Phonology-Grammar interface.
-These html files contain the annotated data from Oloma, an Edoid language previous fielwork (Summer 2024).
-More data will be uploaded.
+Hi there, As a linguistics student, my research interests are in language documentation and the Phonology-Grammar interface.
+These HTML files in the folders titled 'annotated data' contain data from Oloma, an Edoid language previous fieldwork (ongoing project).
+More data will be uploaded soon.